impleri/media-libraries/readme.txt

 == Roadmap ==

-= 0.9.3 =
-* Second beta release
-* Added feature to use multiple shelves
-* Separated readings and reviews.

-= 0.9.4 =
-* Third beta release
-* (Re-)added template files for k2 and TwentyTen templates

 = 0.9.5 =
 * First release candidate
 * Widgets
+* Import from Now Reading, Now Reading Reloaded, and Now Watching plugins

+= 0.9.7 =
+* Second release candidate
 * UI cleanup

-= 0.9.6 =
-* Second release candidate
-* Import from Now Reading, Now Reading Reloaded, and Now Watching plugins
+* Better role/auth management

 == Template Files ==

-The `templates` folder of the Amazon Media Libraries plugin contains a default set of templates for displaying your product data in various places (sidebar, library, etc.).
-These are automatically copied to your template directories if WP can write to those directories.
+The `templates` folder of the Amazon Media Libraries plugin contains a default set of templates (based on TwentyEleven) for displaying your product data in various places (sidebar, library, etc.).
+These are hacked into the template process, meant to be overridden by copying them into a template folder and modifying them.